beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 Combine the logged trees into a MCC tree using `TreeAnnotator`, check if the default burn in of 1,000,000 states is sufficient in `Tracer`.
 Vizualise the MCC tree in FigTree.
 Set the time scale on the X axis and toggle on the Node bars showing height 95 HPD.

-{% include tip.html content='Hint: the latest tip date is 2024.3306010928961 (this can be found in the XML, in TempEst under the dates tab, or can be calculated from your ISO-formatted dates)' %}
+{% include tip.html content='Hint: the latest tip date (rounded to 4 decimal places) is 2024.3306 (this can be found in the XML, in TempEst under the dates tab, or can be calculated from your ISO-formatted dates)' %}

 {% include image.html file="image36.png" prefix=root_url %}<br><br>
 {% include image.html file="image34.png" prefix=root_url %}<br><br>